kennethtegrado/data-structures-in-javascript/readme.md

 -   Max Binary heap - parent nodes are always larger than child nodes
 -   Min Binary heap - parent nodes are always smaller than child nodes

+## Priority Queue

+A data structure where each element has a priority.
+Elements with higher priorities are served before elements with lower priorities